Announcer: David Hopewell

 To win a 'note' for the mystery song, a contestant from each team joins Alistair and one player picks an envelope which contains a hidden number between 1 and 9.
 This is revealed to determine which note of the song they are playing for.
 A piece of pop music is heard, and each player can press one of three buttons to determine which of the three words offered will be the next word in the lyric when the music stops.
 If they choose wrongly, they still have to sing their incorrect answer (weakly, usually) and Alistair offers the other player a chance.

 Correct answers gain one note a song, followed by an opportunity for the whole team to guess what the song is.
 (If both players got the question wrong, there's no guess at the main tune and the next lyric is played for a reward of two notes.)
 There was a follow-the-bouncing-ball effort which helped you with the rhythm too.
-To speed things up a bit, the 1st, 5th and 9th notes are given for free (sometimes also the 7th note).
+To speed things up a bit, the 1st, 5th and 9th notes are given for free with the 7th note being added for free as well in round 3 from the second series onwards.

-Keynotes was famous for its crass scoring system of £30, £60 and £120 prize for guessing the first, second and third round song.
-Unless neither team could guess the third round tune, the first two rounds didn't mean jack - although on at least one occasion a team won by £30 to £0.
+Keynotes was famous for its crass scoring system of £30, £60 and £120 prize for guessing the first, second and third round song (although in the first series, it was £50, £100 and £200).
+Unless neither team could guess the third round tune, the first two rounds didn't mean jack.

 The end game was as good as they come, however.
 The winning team could double or treble their winnings, depending how many rounds they win, by identifying the correct lyric word for up to nine tunes in 30 seconds, each correct answer earning a note for the main tune.
 Very tense, and superbly infuriating when they'd fail to identify daft songs like Nellie the Elephant from nearly all the notes.
 If a team win five consecutive shows they would win a £500 bonus.